LaKing/fedora-workstation/README.md

 ## fedora-install-workstation
-Asks a serious of questions, and runds the corresponding installs.
+Asks some questions, and runds the corresponding installs.
 Compatible with all recent versions of fedora-workstation.

 ## Start with
 ```bash